imercadouchicago/ESG_Score_API/README.md

 cd esg_score_api
 ```

-3. Interact with Docker using the make commands contained in the Makefile:
+3. Interact with the Docker container using the make commands contained in the Makefile:

 ```bash
 esg_score_api $ make <command>